datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

-As opposed to P2P and ESB, DDA is, respectively, scalable and agile - in that it does not need the “Bus” to orchestrate data flows, rather DDA relies on retrieving all the data in a system and connecting it internally to enhance and propegate it for usage in outbound flows.
+As opposed to P2P and ESB, DDA is, respectively, scalable and agile - in that it does not need the “Bus” to orchestrate data flows, rather DDA relies on retrieving all the data in a system and connecting it internally to enhance and propagate it for usage in outbound flows.

 As in all great things, there is risk involved.
 In order to utilize DDA effectively you need logical and robust principles to create flexible data flows and models.
-This can be achieved by always thinking ahead and leaving headroom to grow, which you will learn how to do throughout this course.
+This can be achieved by always thinking ahead and leaving room for growth, which you will learn how to do throughout this course.
 If done correctly nothing beats the scalability, cost-effectiveness and possibilities a DDA provides.